 Course Number: BIOL 4397H

 Instructor: Hanke

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 27065
+Class Number: 24833

-Days and Times: TTh 2:30 PM-4:00 PM
+Days and Times: TTh 1:00 PM-2:30 PM

 The marine environment encompasses the majority of the Earth's biosphere and contains an incredible diversity of life forms and habitats.
-This course will explore biological and physical processes that influence patterns of distribution and abundance of organisms within different marine habitats.
-Topics will also include biogeography, physical oceanography, trophic interactions, larval recruitment, and influence of human activities on marine resources.
+This is course is an introduction to the study of life in marine environments and we will broadly explore biological and physical processes that influence patterns of distribution and abundance of organisms within different marine habitats.
+Topics will include biogeography, physical oceanography, evolutionary and ecological processes that drive patterns of diversity, and the influence of human activities on marine resources.
+This course will also explore different types of marine habitats and how they support different ecological communities, drive trophic interactions and larval recruitment.